CJ42/potato-tipper-contracts/README.md

 ## Learning

-You can learn more about the Potato Tipper and its design patterns that use the LSP1 Universal Receiver Delegate standard through the [`LEARNING.md`](./LEARNING.md).
+You can learn more about the Potato Tipper and its design patterns that use the LSP1 Universal Receiver Delegate standard through the [`LEARN.md`](./LEARN.md) file.

 ## Security Notes + Limitations